Integrate Microsoft OneDrive

 Data handling

-GitGuardian processes your files solely to detect exposed secrets.
+GitGuardian processes your data solely to detect exposed secrets:

-- Minimal data retention: We store only data and metadata necessary for incident management.
+- Minimal data retention: We store only data and metadata necessary for incident management

-- Encryption: All data in transit and at rest is encrypted.
+- Encryption: All data in transit and at rest is encrypted

-- Compliance: We follow the same data protection standards as our other integrations.
+- Compliance: We follow the same data protection standards as our other integrations

 Regional considerations

+GitGuardian hosts its services in two AWS regions: eu-central-1 (Frankfurt) and us-west-2 (Oregon).
 Ensure your GitGuardian deployment region aligns with your data residency requirements.
 Contact support if you need guidance on compliance with local regulations.

 User notification